The story of rooted

 Leila Prnjavorac, public speaker and presenter, ambassador of Rooted

 Noor sees mobility as an integral part of the human experience.
 She experiences that the increased mobility that globalization brings about, changes the way in which we understand our sense of belonging.
-The world has become our home, while this global accessibility has also outgrown our understanding of home.
+On the one hand the world has become our home, while on the other hand this global accessibility has also outgrown our understanding of home.
 Noor is curious to explore how we, as individuals and societies, can strengthen our embodied sense of belonging to ourselves, our communities, and nature – regardless of the geographical location.
 How may we come home and feel rooted again?

 At the age of 16, Noor moved by herself to New Mexico where she finished the last two years of her high school at a United World College.
 After obtaining degrees in political science, history and international development in Germany and Switzerland, Noor moved all over the world to work with communities on matters of migration and displacement.
 She spoke with hundreds of people on their migration experience, including in Libya, Chad, Iraq, Uganda, Congo, and Palestine.
 Whether people migrated forced or voluntary, regular or irregular, within or across borders – she found a universality in people’s search to belong.
 After more than ten years abroad, she lived through her own sense of uprootedness upon return to The Netherlands.
 Currently, Noor is integrating her lived experience in her work as policy maker, entrepreneur and speaker.